 As Pi-Hole is working at a network level, it’s not the best option to block YouTube ads.
 On YouTube, ads and videos are served from the same domain, so Pi-Hole will block both or none, it can’t analyze the exact content.

-If blocking YouTube ads is your main goal, a browser extension like AdBlock has better chances of success.
+If blocking YouTube ads is your main goal, a browser extension like AdBlock has a better chance of success.

 Does Pi-Hole stop malware and phishing?